dhanushkorada/Global_Corona_Pandemic_Analysis/README.md

 # Global_Corona_andemic_Analysis
-Sure, here's a README file that you can use for your project:

----

-# COVID-19 Vaccination Data Visualization

 This project focuses on visualizing COVID-19 vaccination data using Python's pandas, numpy, matplotlib, and folium libraries.
 The goal is to analyze and present vaccination doses per capita data on a world map.